open-o11y/opentelemetry-python-contrib/exporter/opentelemetry-exporter-prometheus-remote-write/README.md

 * Histogram
 * LastValue
 * ValueObserver
-* Summary

 ## Error Handling
-In general, errors are returned to the calling function.
-The exception is for the exporter's `export()` method where any error status code is logged as a warning instead.
+In general, errors are raised by the calling function.
+The exception is for failed requests where any error status code is logged as a warning instead.

 This is because the exporter does not implement any retry logic